briancappello/flask-unchained/docs/tutorial/views_templates_and_static_assets.rst

 Adding a Landing Page
 ^^^^^^^^^^^^^^^^^^^^^

 OK, let's refactor our views so we have a landing page and a separate page for the hello view.
-We're also going to introduce :meth:`flask_unchained.decorators.param_converter` here so that we can make the name (optionally) customizable via the query string:
+We're also going to introduce :meth:`flask_unchained.decorators.param_converter` here so that we can (optionally) customizable the name we're saying hello to via the query string:

 .. code:: python